omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 Generally, companies will be willing to incur the overhead for existing employees, but there are times companies will cut ties with an employee rather than deal with additional legal requirements.

+Note that the differences between locales is very different between regions within a country, and between countries.
+The burden of dealing with international relocation, visas, and taxes can be so large that many companies will not bother to address them.

 ## Budgets and pay

 Finance usually provides a budget to each department.
 Depending on the size of your company, you may or may not have much interaction with the budget.
 But even if you don't know it's there, the budget is a hidden force that drives a lot of decisions.